chibsid/bdid-stata/README.md

 Stata dataset to CSV, calls `Rscript` to run `bdid::bdid_stata()`, and then imports the resulting **ATT table** back into Stata.

+The package also provides `bdid_plot`, which plots the ATT estimates with confidence bands in Stata.

 ---

 ## Requirements